tdwg/website/conferences/2023/session-list/index.md

 There is renewed interest in a circular flow of annotations among and between isolated sources of biodiversity data, lately called data “round-tripping”.
 The structure and package for these annotations has assumed various new forms such as Frictionless Data, JATS XML, or nanopublications, but the fundamental principles and challenges remain unchanged.
 Someone (or something) (1) has a valuable enhancement to make elsewhere from the source where original data or information are generated or transcribed; (2) wishes to broadcast these statements to the originator and to others who may benefit; and (3) expects persistence, discoverability, and attribution for their contributions alongside the source.
 Digital Extended Specimens must provide an answer to these socio-technical desires.
 This likewise puts pressure on collections management systems to quickly respond with functional integrations or risk being disconnected from the accumulation of valuable annotations.
 Besides the very obvious need for globally unique, persistent, resolvable identifiers for shared objects and concepts, we likewise require a universally consistent way to package and shuttle annotations that are sufficiently informative for a data curator to confidently make a decision.
 We look to the Web Annotation Working Group, Filtered Push, AnnoSys, Hypothes.is and their champions for guidance.
 Here, we propose a survey on what annotation frameworks and standards are presently in use in collections management systems for data objects, shared concepts, and the links among them, especially those that reach beyond the walls of a local, isolated system.
 We encourage contributors to reveal strengths, shortcomings, and challenges with the aims of reinvigorating the [Annotations Interest Group](https://www.tdwg.org/community/annotations/) and providing leadership through actionable recommendations.

 {:id="sym17"}
-### SYM 17 Describing biodiversity in underrepresented languages using crowdsourcing
+### SYM17 Describing biodiversity in underrepresented languages using crowdsourcing

 Session type
 : Symposium (unsolicited presentations welcomed)